-Complaining about hypocrisy
+Complaining about hypocrisy - Advanced

 Sometimes somebody criticises another person for doing something that they are also guilty of.
 English people just love pointing this out and that's why there are so many phrases.